Pharmacist

 Are online pharmacies that ship from Canada or overseas a scam?

-Asked by eric about 12 years ago
+Asked by eric over 12 years ago

 You are certainly vulnerable to all sort of shenanigans when you purchase prescription medications from an overseas source.
 It is VERY difficult for U.S. regulatory agencies to track the entire world wide web, and all the make-shift companies that are out there selling god-knows-what.
 You are at risk of getting placebos or sugar pills that contain no active ingredients, or pills that are tainted with toxins.